leszekd25/spellforce_data_editor/bin/README.md

 - Tile assignment is incorrect in some cases

-- Objects are scaled incorrectly (roughly 40% bigger than supposed to)

 - Camera occasionally sinks under the ground

 - RAM usage might be very high on most maps